-Tian is the model of success for the vegetarian gastronomy not just in Vienna, but in Europe.
-The chef de cuisine Paul Ivić, winner of the Trophée Gourmet A la Carte, deserves more than one Michelin star for his exquisite tasting menus staring seasonal vegetables in the inventive, beautifully presented contemporary plates.
-Non-vegetarians often dine at Tian since the superb gourmet experience balances their diet with less animal protein and increased conscience, plus the eco-conscious Austrians are now more open to eschew fish and meat at least for this dinner.
+Tian is the model of success for the vegetarian gastronomy not just in Vienna, but for all Europe.
+The chef de cuisine Paul Ivić, winner of the Trophée Gourmet À la Carte, deserves more than one Michelin star.
+His exquisite, plant-centric, tasting menus star seasonal vegetables in inventive, beautifully presented contemporary plates.
+Non-vegetarians also often dine at Tian since the superb gourmet experience balances their lifestyle.
+Doctors and research agree that less animal protein in our diet is beneficial to all.
+An increased conscience is a bonus.
+Austrians are now open to eschew fish and meat once in a while.

-The eclectic interior feels authentically Viennese.
-An ornamental stuccoed ceiling with oval mirrors is jazzed by nature evoking contemporary elements like rustic chandeliers and green plants hanging on the walls.
-The street level dining room has a refreshing and 19th century elegant feel.
-There is a bar with tables and more private seating downstairs, but we much prefer dining above the ground.
+The eclectic interior radiates Viennese grandeur with contemporary nuances.
+An ornamental stuccoed high ceiling with oval mirrors were jazzed up with rustic chandeliers and green plants hanging on the walls.
+The street-level dining room shines through its refreshing 19th century elegance.
+In contrast, the bar with tables and more private seating bellow the ground feels more clubby.

 Wine pairing experience at Tian